exfinen/minskk/README.md

 This plugin serializes and gzips a dictionary the first time it is loaded.
 From the second time onward, the plugin loads the dictionary from the serialized file.

-Below is a measurement of loading dicitonaries for each dictionary type and file category.
+Below is a measurement of dicitonary load time for each dictionary type and file category.

 |                        | SKK-JISYO.S | SKK-JISHO.M | SKK-JISYO.L |
 | ---------------------- | ----------- | ----------- | ----------- |